ncmoliver/olympic_analysis/README.md

 **Olypmic_Games.csv**: Lists the country, city, and year of the Olympic Games.

 ## Installation and Setup
-To run this porject, you need to have Python installed along with the following libraries:
+To run this project, you need to have Python installed along with the following libraries:
 * pandas
 * matplotlib
 * numpy
+* seaborn
+* sklearn

 ### Installation Steps:
 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
 3. Install the required libaries using pip:
-* `pip install pandas matplotlib numpy`
+* `pip install pandas matplotlib numpy seaborn sklearn`
 4. Ensure the CSV files are placed in the `data/` directory.

 ## Anlysis Techniques